Last year in 2017, the subject site creation process became more automated and streamlined. This meant that:

 When and how will students and the teaching team be added to my site? *

 - New sites will have the Subject Coordinator or Faculty Admin enroled in the Instructor role where identifiable

-- Newly created sites will be unavailable to students by default and will automatically become available immediately prior to the start of Orientation and Preparation week (Monday February 20, 2017).
+- Newly created sites will be unavailable to students by default and will automatically become available prior to the start of Orientation and Preparation week (see Key Dates section below) .
 Staff can make their sites available to students earlier than this date.
 For instructions on making your site available to students, refer to the Managing site availability help page.

 - For subjects with activity-based allocations such as Tutorials and Computer labs, matching Groups will be automatically created and populated in your subject site for all activities, once subject enrolment has completed

 What will my site for the next session contain? *